 Wendell Logan

 *Wendell Logan was born on this date in 1940.
-He was a Black jazz and classical composer of music.
+He was a Black jazz and classical composer.

 After graduation, Logan served on the faculties of Ball State University, Florida A&M University, and Western Illinois University before joining the Oberlin Conservatory of Music faculty in 1973, where he eventually became chairman of the jazz studies department and professor of African-American music.
 When Logan first arrived at Oberlin, jazz was exclusively an extracurricular activity.
 Dr. Logan began teaching jazz music shortly after joining Oberlin, forming the Oberlin Jazz Ensemble in 1973.
 Logan developed a curriculum for a jazz major in 1989.
 By 1991, he helped modify Oberlin's admission standards to allow students to enter the conservatory based on their talent as jazz performers.